Yankees vs. White Sox Player Props Betting Odds

 Torres Stats

-- Torres will look for his seventh straight game with a hit in this matchup.
-In his last 10 outings he is hitting .333 with four doubles, two home runs, four walks and five RBI.
+- Torres has recorded at least one hit in seven straight games.
+During his last 10 games he is hitting .359 with four doubles, two home runs, five walks and five RBI.

 Torres Recent Games